This Is What It's Really Like To Be A Great British Bakeoff Contestant

 It’s almost impossible to describe what makes The Great British Bake Off so incredible to someone who hasn’t seen it.
 The descriptors you’d choose (“Charming!”
 “Low-stakes!”
 “Just really, really nice!”) seem like the opposite of what makes reality television enthralling.
-Here in America, we like our cooking shows with nail-biting countdown clocks and tragic backstories, complete with competitive catchphrases (arms crossed: “I came to win!”), and plenty of public meltdowns.
+In America, cooking shows have nail-biting countdown clocks, tragic backstories, competitive catchphrases (arms crossed: “I came to win!”) and plenty of public meltdowns.

 “Last night I was watching Chopped and Iron Chef and it's so much more tense and scary!” former GGBO contestant Martha Collison tells me when we meet in the lobby of her New York City hotel.
-She was just 17 when she competed on The Great British Bake Off’s fifth season in the United Kingdom, and the first season available on Netflix in the United States (under the name The Great British Baking Show due to a copyright issue).
-She was the youngest contestant ever to be involved in the program, and is now launching her second cookbook, Twist, at just 20 years of age.
+She was just 17 when she competed on The Great British Bake Off’s fifth season, the youngest contestant ever to be involved in the program, and is now launching her second cookbook, Twist, at just 20 years of age.

 Advertisement